Salt Lake City: Layout

-The city, as well as the county, is laid out on a grid plan.
-Most major streets run very north–south and east–west.
+The city and county are laid out on a grid plan.
+Most major streets run north–south and east–west.
 The grid's origin is the southeast corner of Temple Square, the block containing the Salt Lake Temple; the north–south axis is Main Street; and the east–west axis is South Temple Street.
 Addresses are coordinates within the system (similar to latitude and longitude).
 Odd and even address numbering depends on the quadrant of the grid in which an address is located.
-The rule is: When traveling away from the grid center (Temple Square) or its axes (Main Street, South Temple Street), odd numbers will be on the left side of the street.
+The rule is: when traveling away from the grid center (Temple Square) or its axes (Main Street, South Temple Street), odd numbers will be on the left side of the street.

-A common explanation for the unusually wide streets of Salt Lake City is that Brigham Young wanted a wagon with a team of oxen to be able to turn around.
+A common explanation for the unusually wide streets of Salt Lake City is that Young wanted a wagon with a team of oxen to be able to turn around.
 However, Young was never recorded giving this directive.
-Joseph Smith, founder of the Latter Day Saint movement, planned the layout in the "Plat of the City of Zion" (intended as a template for Mormon towns wherever they might be built).
-This plan included streets 132 ft wide, and may be the source of the unusual width.
+Smith planned the layout in the "Plat of the City of Zion" (intended as a template for Mormon towns wherever they might be built).
+This plan included streets 132 ft wide and may be the source of the unusual width.
 These wide streets and grid pattern are typical of other Mormon towns of the pioneer era throughout the West.

 Though the nomenclature may initially confuse new arrivals and visitors, most consider the grid system an aid to navigation.
-Some streets have names, such as State Street, which would otherwise be known as 100 East.
-Other streets have honorary names, such as the western portion of 300 South, named "Adam Galvez Street" (for a local Marine corporal killed in action) or others honoring Rosa Parks, Martin Luther King Jr., César Chávez, Harvey Milk, and John Stockton.
+The grid system allows streets to be identified numerically according to their distance from the center axes—for example, addresses on 100 East are one block east of Main Street.
+Most streets use this numeric system exclusively; however, some historic streets retain traditional names.
+State Street, for instance, runs along the same alignment as what would be designated '100 East' under the numeric system but has retained its historical name.
+Other streets have honorary names, such as the western portion of 300 South named "Adam Galvez Street" (for a local Marine corporal killed in action) or others honoring Rosa Parks, Martin Luther King Jr., César Chávez, Harvey Milk, and John Stockton.
 These honorary names appear only on street signs and cannot be used in postal addresses.
+In the Avenues neighborhood, north–south streets are given letters of the alphabet, and east–west streets are numbered in 2.5 acre blocks, smaller than those in the rest of the city.